Tresillo (rhythm): Cinquillo-Tresillo in the French Antilles

+In African music

+Gqom

+Tresillo is present in South African music, particularly gqom music and its variants core tribe and taxi kick.

 In African-American music

 Ragtime and jazz

 African-American music began incorporating Afro-Cuban rhythmic motifs in the 1800s with the popularity of the Cuban contradanza (known outside of Cuba as the habanera).
 The habanera was the first written music to be rhythmically based on an African motif (1803).
 Musicians from Havana and New Orleans would take the twice-daily ferry between both cities to perform and not surprisingly, the habanera quickly took root in the musically fertile city of New Orleans.
 The habanera was the first of many Cuban music genres which enjoyed periods of popularity in the United States, and reinforced and inspired the use of tresillo-based rhythms in African American music.

 From the perspective of African American music, the habanera rhythm can be thought of as a combination of tresillo and the backbeat.

 Tresillo in African American music is one of the clearest examples of African rhythmic retention in the United States.
 There are examples of tresillo-like rhythms in a few African American folk musics such as the foot stomping patterns in ring shout and the post-Civil War drum and fife music.
 Tresillo is also heard prominently in New Orleans second line music.
 Wynton Marsalis considers tresillo to be the New Orleans "clave", although technically, the pattern is only half a clave.

 John Storm Roberts states that "the habanera reached the United States 20 years before the first rag was published."
 Scott Joplin's "Solace" (1909) is considered a habanera.
 For the more than quarter-century in which the cakewalk, ragtime and proto-jazz were forming and developing, the habanera was a consistent part of African American popular music.
 Ned Sublette postulates that the habanera rhythm "found its way into ragtime and the cakewalk", while Roberts suggests that "the habanera influence may have been part of what freed black music from ragtime's European bass."